Green Grass and High Tides

 I wrote that song in St. Augustine, Florida.
 We went to a cookout on the beach and everybody forgot to bring their guitars.
 I was standing by the ocean and there was a breeze and the words kept coming to me.
 It’s about all the rock stars I liked that died had come back and were playing a show just for me.
 Like Jimi Hendrix, Janis Joplin and Jim Morrison.
 And eventually more of course.

 Henry Paul told Songfacts that this song is not about marijuana, but about deceased rock and roll luminaries, and the title, he says, was taken from the 1966 "Best Of" collection by the Rolling Stones called Big Hits (High Tide and Green Grass):

 From what I gather, there was an album out, the best of The Rolling Stones, called High Tide and Green Grass.
 That was the name of the Rolling Stones' greatest hits—this is like 1966—and I think it was a manifestation of that title turned in reverse, 'Green Grass and High Tides.'
 I know that much.
 And I know that it was a song written for rock and roll illuminaries, from Janis Joplin to Jimi Hendrix, and it had nothing to do with marijuana.
 But it had to do with, I think, a specific person's [Thomasson's] lyrical look at rock and roll legends.
 'As kings and queens bow and play for you.'
 It's about Jimi Hendrix and Janis Joplin.
 'Castles of stone, soul and glory.'
 A lot of it is just sort of a collage of words that really don't have all that much to do with anything, they just fit and sounded right.
 But I have to say it's one of my favorite lyrics.
 My songwriting is more Steinbeck, really rooted in accuracy and reality; this is definitely Alice In Wonderland.
 It's the whole 'White Rabbit.'
 It's sort of like one of those magic lyrical moments that will forever be mysteriously, unclearly conceived.

 "Green Grass and High Tides" was the usual show closer for the Outlaws and the 20 minute+ version can be found on the concert album Bring It Back Alive (1978).
-The song is mentioned in Molly Hatchet's song "Gator Country", on Molly Hatchet (1978), and was featured on the Harley Davidson Road Songs album in 1995.

-The song also featured as a tribute to the recently departed members of Lynyrd Skynyrd.
-The intro was "We'd like to take just a minute here.
-We're gonna dedicate a song.
-We've dedicated it every night since we've been on this tour.
-Some real good friends of ours and I'm sure they're friends of yours—the Lynyrd Skynyrd Band."

-A cover version appeared in the 2007 video game Rock Band and its sequels.

-The song appears in the Breaking Bad episode "Phoenix."
+The Song was featured within Season 2 Episode 12 of Breaking Bad 'Phoenix', featuring as background music during a bar scene.